Our Team

 Danielle Reaume

-Danielle Reaume is the Administrative Assistant for the Office of Sexual Violence Prevention, Resistance, and Support.
+Danielle Reaume (she/her) is the Administrative Assistant for the Office of Sexual Violence Prevention, Resistance, and Support.
 In this role, she provides support to the various initiatives under P.R.S., including the University of Windsor's Bystander Initiative.

 In her 20+ years on campus, Danielle has been involved in delivering feminist programming in the Windsor-Essex area, including the Distinguished Visitors in Women’s Studies Program which brings prominent Canadian feminists to speak at the University of Windsor and in the community, and providing financial accounting support to the documentary film This Is What a Feminist Sounds Like (2012) featuring local social justice activist, Patricia Noonan.